-Nick Kyrgios forced to retire injured from the Aegon Championships at Queen's – less than two weeks before the start of Wimbledon.
+Nick Kyrgios was forced to retire injured from the Aegon Championships at Queen's – less than two weeks before the start of Wimbledon.

 Kyrgios took a nasty fall in his opening match against American Donald Young and, while able temporarily to continue, the Australian pulled out after losing a first-set tie-break 7-3.